Crumb Top Baking

 The great thing about vanilla cupcakes is that they work with almost any type of frosting.
 Here are some options:

-• This chocolate avocado frosting is another delicious dairy-free option.
+• This chocolate avocado frosting is one of my favorite naturally dairy-free options for chocolate frosting.

 Why did my cupcakes sink in the middle?